-Prospective LPN students at ICC need a high school diploma or GED certificate with a 2.6 or higher GPA.
-Students must be registered CNAs and have CPR certification before starting the program.
-They must also meet specific math and English prerequisite requirements.
+Prospective LPN students at Illinois Central College need a high school diploma or GED certificate with a 2.6 or higher GPA.
+Students must also be registered CNAs and have CPR certification before starting the program.
+Finally, they must also meet specific math and English prerequisite requirements.
 While enrolled, LPN students must maintain a 2.0 or higher GPA.

 FAQs About LPN Programs in the Chicago Area

 What skills do you learn in LPN programs in Chicago?

 Whether employed in an outpatient facility, doctor’s office, hospital, or home healthcare service, LPNs perform essential functions every day that directly affect patient care.
 A good LPN program in Chicago develops the skills necessary for these tasks to ensure the highest quality of patient care.
 Illinois Central College identifies motor skills, communication, sensory, critical-thinking, and professionalism as the most important skills for LPNs to develop.

 With foundational nursing classes in pharmacology, nursing theory, and patient care topics, your state-approved, accredited nursing program prepares you for the daily demands of LPN work.
 This includes, according to Ambria College of Nursing in Chicago, taking vital signs, helping administer doctor-prescribed medications, bathing patients, and collecting samples for lab testing.
 LPNs also keep detailed medical records and educate families and caregivers on caring for their sick and injured relatives.